Oklahoma's Rich Indian History

 Discover the rich history of Oklahoma's Indian people and cultures and find attractions throughout the state where you can explore our American Indian history further.

 |Photo: Keli Clark|

-Today 39 different American Indian tribes are located in Oklahoma creating a captivating blend of cultures.
+A total of 67 tribal nations have called Oklahoma home, creating a captivating blend of cultures.
 While many of those tribes were relocated to Oklahoma in the 19th century, the state’s rich American Indian history extends back in time 30,000 years.
 This brief overview provides a glimpse into the history of this land which has played host to an ancient network that governed much of the continent as well as a continuum of cultures into the present.

 Pre-1492 | Prehistory

 The culture of Oklahoma’s Native peoples is an ancient one, and museums throughout Oklahoma reveal fascinating details about the earliest Oklahoma inhabitants.
 The Sam Noble Oklahoma Museum of Natural History has one of the most comprehensive exhibits on Oklahoma’s prehistoric peoples including the oldest known painted object in North America – the Cooper Skull.
 The 10,000-year-old artifact features a red zig-zag pattern painted on the skull of a now extinct species of bison.
 A holographic presentation near the Cooper Skull transports museum visitors to the box canyon in northern Oklahoma where bison kills took place and where the artifact was discovered.